fionabeatricewong/plantiful-client/README.md

 # Plantiful

 Are you a plant parent?
 Do you do plant care research and mix-and-match information?
 Do you have a growing collection of plants that sometimes it's hard to remember care instructions for each plant?
-Have new plant parents asked for advice and tips for a plant that you have, but can't remember off the top of your head?
+Have new plant parents asked for advice and tips for a plant that you have, but can't remember details off the top of your head?

 This single-page application allows the user to log their plants and input their own care instructions for each plant.
 It is a front-end Javascript application that communicates with Plantiful's API.